-The idea of designating the Klondike region as a World Heritage site first started percolating in the 1970’s.
-Parks Canada experts agreed that “the Klondike” had merit as a universal story, and in 2004 it was placed on Canada’s Tentative List to be considered by United Nations Educational, Scientific and Cultural Organization (UNESCO) as a World Heritage site.
+The idea of designating the Klondike region as a World Heritage site first started percolating in the 1970s.
+Parks Canada experts agreed that “the Klondike” had merit as a universal story, and in 2004 it was placed on Canada’s Tentative List for World Heritage Sites to be considered by United Nations Educational, Scientific and Cultural Organization (UNESCO).

 The theme was life before, during and after the Gold Rush, and the ongoing accommodation between First Nations and newcomers, including land claims.
 From the beginning, the First Nations’ perspective was important, as were the continuing, living communities and a working mining landscape.
 The original concept included the stampeders’ trek along the Gold Rush corridor from Seattle over the Chilkoot Trail to Dawson and Tr’ochëk, but the U.S. government was not ready to approve the American portion.

 In early 2010, an ad hoc Steering Committee started to investigate the costs and implications of entering into the nomination process, and concluded that the Klondike region alone has a good chance of success.
 They also conducted a survey to gauge local interest in a potential Klondike nomination.
 Although there was general support for the nomination, the survey revealed that there were misunderstandings about what designation would mean.
 A Communications Strategy was developed and community interest and values were further explored through a website, fact sheets and questionnaires during events.